accelist/Accelist.WebApiStandard/README.md

 > Azure Service Bus integration for MassTransit: https://masstransit-project.com/usage/transports/azure-sb.html

-In the highly unlikely scenario where you do not need any out-of-process messaging, you may remove MassTransit from the service collection altogether.
+In the highly unlikely scenario where out-of-process messaging is not needed, MassTransit can be removed from the service collection altogether.

 ## About Kafka Projects...

-They are actually not needed to run the web apps.
-You may safely delete them from your solution if you do not need Apache Kafka integrations.
+They are actually not needed to run the web apps and can be safely deleted from your solution if you do not need Apache Kafka integrations.
 (Simply delete `KafkaServices`, `KafkaWorker`, and `DemoKafkaProducer` projects without any side effects)

 ## MARVEL Software Development Pattern